dresdner353/energyutils/solar_monitor/SOLAR_MONITOR.md

 * The script will startup and create a default config.json file in energyutils/solar_monitor
 * point your browser at either http://localhost:8090 or http://[IP of computer]:8090 and you should see The banner "SolarMon" displayed with a settings cog wheel
 * Click the cog wheel or browse to http://localhost:8090/admin to bring up the admin page (when prompted, login as user "admin" and password "123456789")
-* Select the inverter/data source type and go from there inputing the credentials or your given device.
+* Select the inverter source type and go from there inputing the credentials or your given device.
-   - Note: Only Solis is supported for now.
-* If additionally using a Shelly EM/EM Pro, then select the grid source drop-down to enable the additional Shelly credententials
+* If additionally using a Shelly EM/EM Pro for grid monitoring, then select the grid source drop-down to select the desired Shelly variant and enter the additional Shelly credententials
 * Once you select the data sources, various fields will be shown that need to be populated with the related credentials.
 * When ready to save, click the "Apply" button
 * To get back to the dashboard, click the "Show Dashboard" button or separately browse to http://localhost:8090 or http://[IP of computer]:8090
 * If the Shelly or inverter credentials are correct, then actual usage data should soon appear on the main dashboard.
-* For now, only Shelly EM and Solis inverters are supported.
+* For the only native inverter support is for Solis.
 Other inverters may be added in the future.
+* The use of a Shelly EM/EM Pro device with mains and PV clamps allows for deploying this monitor against any single-phase string inverter or micro-inverter setup
+* The use of two Shelly 3EM Pro devices with mains and PV 3-phase clamps allows for deploying this monitor against any 3-phase string inverter setup
 * The script outputs logging details as it runs on the console.
 You can add --verbose to get this logging more detailed data if need be.

 ## Sample Screenshots